-- Your Employer may be required to make a contribution on your behalf in order to provide you with at least "top-heavy minimum benefits." - If you are a Participant in more than one Plan, you may not be entitled to "top-heavy minimum benefits" under both Plans.
+- Your Employer may be required to make a contribution to non-key employees in order to provide them with at least "top-heavy minimum benefits." - If you are a Participant in more than one Plan, you may not be entitled to "top-heavy minimum benefits" under both Plans.

+ARTICLE VI

-ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION AND HARDSHIP DISTRIBUTIONS
+DISTRIBUTIONS PRIOR TO TERMINATION AND HARDSHIP DISTRIBUTIONS